getsolus/help-center-docs/docs/packaging/git-basics.md

 ## Splitting a commit during `rebase -i`

-There may be times when you're in the middle of an interactive rebase where you want to split a commit.
-To do this, start by running
+There may be times when you're in the middle of an interactive rebase and you want to split a commit.
+To do this, start by running:

 ```bash
 git rebase -i origin/HEAD --autostash